-Roasted Hatch green chile is the star ingredient in this zesty, Southwest Black Bean, Corn, and Green Chile Salad!
+Roasted Hatch green chile is the star ingredient in this zesty Hatch Green Chile, Black Beans, and Corn Salad!
 Dressed with a light lime and toasted cumin seed dressing, this salad is a perfect side for dinner, a stand-alone light and healthy vegetarian meal, or a salsa for fish tacos.

 In Europe we thought of wine as something as healthy and normal as food and also a great giver of happiness and well being and delight.
 Drinking wine was not a snobbism nor a sign of sophistication nor a cult; it was as natural as eating and to me as necessary.~~ Ernest Hemingway, A Moveable Feast, 1964